adjtomo/seisflows/docs/manual/manual.rst

 SeisFlows can run on SLURM, PBS TORQUE, and PBS Pro clusters.
 For debugging, an option to run simulations in serial is also provided.

 While there are many similarities between job management systems, there are also many differences.
-Our approach to such differences is to try to hide them behind a consistent python interface.
-By creating a thin python layer over system commands such as ``qsub`` on PBS or ``sbatch`` on SLURM, it is possible to abstract the machinery for submitting and managing jobs.
+Our approach to such differences is to try to hide them behind a consistent Python interface.
+For example, by creating a thin Python layer over system commands such as ``qsub`` on PBS or ``sbatch`` on SLURM, it is possible to abstract the machinery for submitting and managing jobs.

-Besides different job management systems, different filesystem configurations may exist as well.
+Besides different job submission and management systems, different filesystem configurations may exist as well.
 Filesystem settings can be adjusted by modifying values in the ``PATH`` dictionary, which is populated from ``paths.py``.
 Output files and temporary files, by default, are written to the working directory.
 If a value for ``PATH.GLOBAL`` is supplied, temporary files are written there instead.
 If each compute node has its own local filesystem and if a value for ``PATH.LOCAL`` is supplied, some temporary files will be written to ``PATH.LOCAL`` and others to ``PATH.GLOBAL``.

 As the size of an inversion grows, scalability and fault tolerance become increasingly important.
 If a single forward simulation spans more than one node, users must select ``pbs_big_job`` or ``slurm_big_job`` system configurations in ``parameters.py``.
 If a forward simulation fits onto a single node, users must select ``pbs`` or ``slurm`` instead.